NBKRedSpy/QM_PityUnlock/README.md

 # I See Dupe Chips Even With Always Mode!
-One part that can be confusing is that it is possible to see duplicate chips in certain cases.
-What a chip will unlock is set when the game creates new chips.
-The pity rolls are against what the player has not yet discovered *at that time*.
-This is especially noticeable in existing saves where the player has to wait until new chips are rolled.
+This mod works by changing the results of the game's rolls for chip unlocks.
+The rolls occur when the chips are *created* by the game, not when bought or picked up.
+This can cause the player to possibly get the same locked chips since they didn't have them when the chips were rolled.

 Chips are created at these times:
 * When a mission is started, all chips are generated for that mission.
 * When stations refresh their inventory.
 * When a user buys more than one chip of the same type at the same station, the chips beyond the first are generated.

-Therefore, multiple stations and the current raid can have the same chip unlocks.

-I would like to change the pity rolls to apply when a user picks up or buys a chip, but is a low priority for now.
-There is a GitHub link to the source below if you wish to contribute to the mod.
+I would like to change this to be at purchase or pickup, but this is currently a low priority.
+The GitHub source is linked below if anyone would like to contribute.

 # Glossary
 |Term|Description|